MemberPress Integration

 Managing subscriptions & billing details

-If you’ve not already seen, we have an area called The Customer Hub which is where your customers can update their personal and billing information.
+The ThriveCart Customer Hub is where your customers can update their personal details and billing information.
 There’s a link included in the bottom of their invoice receipt and you can also link to this directly from your website.
-This is where your customers would go if they needed to update their billing information.

-If you allow it from your customer hub settings, you can also allow the customer to cancel their own subscriptions.
+If you allow it from your customer hub and product settings, you can also allow the customer to cancel their own subscriptions.

 MemberPress – specific troubleshooting